SlytherSavior/SlytherSavior/README.md

 ## 🚀 Projects

+- **🌦️ Weatheria:** A Discord bot for weather updates, currently under development.
+This project uses Discord.js, Node.js, and OpenWeather API.
+Although it's a simple project, it serves as a foundation to enhance my coding skills and learn JavaScript more deeply. ( ongoing )
 - **🤖 Discord Quote Bot:** Built using JavaScript, Node.js, Express.
 - **🌐 Portfolio Website:** Developed with HTML, CSS, JavaScript, jQuery, Bootstrap.
 - **🥁 Drum Kit Website:** Created with HTML, CSS, jQuery, JavaScript.